bloc97/Anime4K/README.md

 The low resolution (LR) images are generated using the average area downscaling operation, which is the correct downscaling operation when we want to avoid using low pass filtering.
 Low pass filtering with bicubic/lanczos downscaling works well for natural images, but will destroy fine details in line art.
 The operation used is equivalent to `interpolation = INTER_AREA` in **OpenCV** and `-sws_flags area` in **FFmpeg**. <ins>Note that this operation is only equivalent to bilinear if and only if the downscaling ratio is exactly 2.</ins>

 This is especially apparant as Anime4K-L was trained on average area downscaling only, and it generalizes well on unseen bicubic/lanczos degradation (24.94->24.81dB), while FSRCNNX-8-LineArt and waifu2x-CUNet were trained on bicubic/lanczos degradation and does not generalize well for the unseen average area downscaling (24.93->24.47dB) and (26.02->25.61dB) respectively.
+[Link to results file.](https://github.com/bloc97/Anime4K/blob/master/results/Comparisons/Bird_FFmpeg/RESULTS.txt)

 It has also come to our attention that many anime might have been suboptimally downscaled using the aforementioned low pass + bicubic method, as it is the default operation of FFmpeg.
 We will tackle this problem in v3.3 (after the v3.2 denoising update) by training the neural network with many different downscaling operations.